Correlated Event Excesses in LHC SUSY Searches at 7 & 8 TeV: New Physics or Conspiring Noise?: Conclusions

-At a more fundamental level, we further observe the required stability between all the leptonic and all-hadronic collider studies sensitive to the \fsu5 model space and all parallel BSM experiments, where an intersection amongst all experiments condenses to a SUSY mass scale of $M_{1/2} = 680-850$ GeV.
+At a more fundamental level, we further observe the required stability between all the leptonic and all-hadronic collider studies sensitive to the \fsu5 model space and all parallel BSM experiments, where an intersection amongst all experiments (non--LHC + LHC) condenses to a SUSY mass scale of $M_{1/2} = 680-850$ GeV.
 This range for the gaugino mass $M_{1/2}$ corresponds to sparticle masses of $M(\widetilde{\chi}_1^0)$ = 138--178 GeV, $M(\widetilde{t}_1)$ = 750--950 GeV, $M(\widetilde{g})$ = 920--1150 GeV, and $M(\widetilde{u}_R)$ = 1320--1600 GeV.
+We emphasized that the upper bound at $M_{1/2} \le 850$ GeV was solely due to the lower limit on our combination of the most recent $e^+ e^-$ and $\tau^{\pm}$ measurements of the anomalous magnetic moment ${\rm (g_{\mu}-2)/2}$ of the muon, while the lower bound at $M_{1/2} \ge 680$ GeV results from the lower 2$\sigma$ limit on the ATLAS and CMS LHC SUSY searches analyzed here in the context of a No-Scale \fsu5 framework.
+If at some point the lower limit for $\Delta a_{\mu}$ approaches zero or vanishes completely, then the upper limit on $M_{1/2}$ we depict here will increase or vanish altogether as well, absent of any upper bound that could potentially be imposed in the future from LHC SUSY search data.

-Utilizing the ATLAS and CMS 8 TeV background estimates and data observations, we projected forward to the total 20 \fb recorded in 2012 at 8 TeV.
-We discovered that the 9.7 \fb CMS 8 TeV leptonic SUSY search could conceivably surpass the 3$\sigma$ mark at 20 \fb for excess production beyond expectations, if indeed the 9.7 \fb event excesses are due to new physics and not statistical fluctuations.
-More importantly, we look ahead to continued constancy in the best SUSY mass fit of the LHC observations within the framework of \fsu5.
-We have already witnessed low variability in the best SUSY mass fit in \fsu5 from 4.7 \fb at 7 TeV to 9.7 \fb and 13 \fb at 8 TeV, such stability contraindicating attribution to random fluctuation.
-If the SUSY mass scale should continue to solidify in the $M_{1/2} = 765 \pm 85$ GeV range post conclusion of the 20 \fb results, then the high-energy physics community will have much to anticipate when the 13 TeV LHC launches in 2015.
+Most importantly, we look ahead to continued constancy in the best SUSY mass fit of the LHC observations within the framework of \fsu5.
+We have already witnessed low variability in the best SUSY mass fit in \fsu5 from 4.7 \fb at 7 TeV to 9.7 \fb and 13 \fb at 8 TeV.
+If the leptonic SUSY searches at the LHC still cannot exclude the SUSY mass scale range at $M_{1/2} = 680-850$ GeV post conclusion of the 8 TeV 20 \fb results, then the high-energy physics community could have much to anticipate when the 13 TeV LHC launches in 2015.